 5. DotMobi Emulator – Like the Google Mobilizer, this tool is a live preview of how your site would look on a mobile browser.
 You just need to enter the url of your site, hit submit, choose the skin, click on update and voila, you would be able to see how your site would look like on a mobile device.
 A downside to this though is that there are only two skins to choose from: Sony K750 and Nokia N70.

+You can also use automated software testing to test any technical aspects of your mobile site.
 In the time and age we are currently living in, the challenge for small business owners has always been to be at par with large companies.
 It does not matter that your business is small, what matters is that we small business owners have to think big to be big.
 Mobile-friendly websites are all the rage and we have to keep up with the technology to get our customers what they want and need in a most convenient manner.